OpenStack Community Q&A

 Our Contributor License Agreement is based on the Apache Software Foundation form, and we concur with their FAQ.

 The best resource is the OpenStack project team.
-You can reach them through the mailing lists on Launchpad or by logging into IRC and joining #openstack on FreeNode.
+You can reach them through the mailing lists or by logging into IRC and joining #openstack on FreeNode.